cardano-foundation/CIPs/CIP-?/README.md

 non-primitive, are behaving correctly.
 They are also particularly essential for binary encodings.

-`findFirstSetByteString` is an essential primitive for several succinct data structures: both Roaring Bitmaps and rank-select dictionaries rely on it being efficient for much of their usefulness.
-Furthermore, this operation is provided in hardware by several instruction sets: on x86, there exist (at least) `BSF`, `BSR`, `LZCNT` and `TZCNT`, which allow finding both the first *and* last set bits, while on ARM, there exists `CLZ`, which can be used to simulate finding the first set bit.
-The instruction also exists in higher-level
+`countLeadingZeroesByteString` and `countTrailingZeroesByteString` is an essential primitive for several succinct data structures: both Roaring Bitmaps and rank-select dictionaries rely on them for much of their usefulness.
+For finite field arithmetic, these instructions are also beneficial to have available as efficiently as possible.
+Furthermore, this operation is provided in hardware by several instruction sets: on x86, there exist (at least) `BSF`, `BSR`, `LZCNT` and `TZCNT`, while on ARM, we have `CLZ` for counting leading zeroes.
+These instructions also exist in higher-level
 languages: for example, GHC's `FiniteBits` type class has `countTrailingZeros` and `countLeadingZeros`.
-The main reason we propose taking 'finding the first set bit' as primitive, rather than 'counting leading zeroes' or 'counting trailing zeroes' is that finding the first set bit is required specifically for several succinct data structures.
+Lastly, while they can be emulated by `testBitByteString`, this is tedious, error-prone and extremely slow.

 # Backwards compatibility